top of page

 Product3_Macys.png

-Delivery timelines are transparent with real-time tracking and clear expectations, helping reduce the uncertainty that often comes with cross-border shopping.
+Delivery timelines are transparent with real-time tracking and clear expectations, reducing the uncertainty that often comes with cross-border shopping.
 Returns are simplified through one-click initiation, reinforcing confidence when purchasing.

 Product4_Macys.png